How to Use Public Transport in Lisbon: The Ultimate Guide

 The metro map is essential to pinpoint your destination and potential line transfers.
 For instance, a journey from the airport to a hotel in the Baixa/Chiado area necessitates a switch from the red line to the green line at Alameda station.

-Ensure you adhere to the ticket prices and transfer guidelines, avoiding unintended exits.
-To access the metro’s services, travelers can use a Navegante card, previously known as the Viagem card, or a contactless bank card.
+Ensure you adhere to the ticket prices and transfer guidelines to avoid unintended exits.
+To access metro services, travelers can use a Navegante card (formerly the Viagem card) or a contactless bank card.

 Alternatively, you can also use a Lisboa Card.
 Delve into our dedicated section below for more insights.
 Each metro entrance is distinctly marked by an “M,” simplifying station identification.